2026 AVCOE Best Squad Competition

-Soldiers compete in a ruck march during the 2026 Aviation Center of Excellence Best Squad Competition at Fort Rucker, Ala., March 30, 2026.
-(U.S. Army photo by WO1 Natalie Magnuson)
+Soldiers strap into a UH-60 Black Hawk helicopter for transport to an event location as part of the 2026 Aviation Center of Excellence Best Squad Competition March 30, 2026.
+(U.S. Army photo by Kelly Morris)

 |Date Taken: